Kubernetes Gateway API Tutorial for Beginner's

 kubectl -n webserver get gateway

-To get more detailed information.
+To get more detailed information, execute:

 kubectl -n webserver describe gateway web-gateway